-- New commitments to NYSDOCCS jumped from 4,250 (including 470 drug commitments) in 1970 to a high of 25,155 in 1992 (including 11,225 drug commitments) (see Appendix B).
-The CASAT program expanded in the early 1990s to meet the substance abuse treatment needs of these offenders (see Table 1.1 and Figure 1.1). - Executive Order #5, issued in 1995, significantly impacted the CASAT program by precluding the participation of most violent felony offenders in the Department's Temporary Release program.
-Further diminishing the pool of eligible offenders was the Sentencing Reform Act (SRA) of 1995, which created the Willard Drug Treatment Campus, designed to divert second felony offenders with substance abuse problems from NYSDOCCS incarceration.
-As a result of these two legal mandates, the CASAT Phase I program experienced an overall decline in participation from 2,369 on June 30, 1994 to 1,696 participants on June 30, 1996 (see Table 1.1).
+- New commitments to NYSDOCCS increased from 4,250 (including 470 drug commitments) in 1970 to a high of 25,155 in 1992 (including 11,225 drug commitments) (see Appendix B).
+The CASAT program expanded in the early 1990s to meet the substance abuse treatment needs of these individuals (see Table 1.1 and Figure 1.1). - Executive Order #5, issued in 1995, significantly impacted the CASAT program by precluding the participation of violent felony offenders in the Department's Temporary Release program.
+Further diminishing the eligibility pool was the Sentencing Reform Act (SRA) of 1995, which created the Willard Drug Treatment Campus, designed to divert second felony offenders with substance abuse problems from NYSDOCCS incarceration.
+As a result of these two legal mandates, the CASAT Phase I program experienced an overall decline in participation from 2,369 on June 30, 1994 to 1,696 participants on June 30, 1996.

-PHASE I PARTICIPANT POPULATION: 2006-2018
+PHASE I PARTICIPANT POPULATION: 2006-2020

-- Further declines in CASAT Phase I participation continued until 2006 when the first impact of permitting temporary release ineligible, court-mandated offenders in the CASAT program was observed.
-The program increased from 467 on June 30, 2005 to 522 participants on June 30, 2006 (see Table 1.1). - After the introduction of the court-mandated, temporary release ineligible offenders in 2006, Phase I participation rose until the first half of 2010 before declining.
+- Further declines in CASAT Phase I participation continued until 2006 when the first impact of permitting temporary release ineligible, court-mandated individuals in the CASAT program was observed.
+The program increased from 467 on June 30, 2005 to 522 participants on June 30, 2006 (see Table 1.1). - After the introduction of the court-mandated, temporary release ineligible participants in 2006, Phase I participation rose until the first half of 2010 before declining.
 As a response to the steep decline in Phase I participation during the second half of 2010 and 2011, the Department closed Wyoming Alcohol and Substance Abuse Correctional Treatment Center (ASACTC) (120 beds) in March 2011 and reduced the program capacity of Taconic ASACTC to 44 treatment beds (from 136 beds) in May 2011 (see Table 1.1).
 Remaining Wyoming CASAT participants were transferred to Arthur Kill and Hale Creek to complete Phase I. - Over a ten-year period, 2002-2011, the NYSDOCCS experienced a significant reduction in its under custody population.
-As a result, during 2011 and 2012, seven medium and minimum-security facilities were closed including Arthur Kill.
+As a result, during 2011 and 2012, seven medium and minimum-security facilities were closed, including Arthur Kill.
 CASAT participants not nearing program completion were transferred to a new 60-bed program at Marcy Correctional Facility that opened in October 2011 (see Table 1.2). - In December 2012, the program for female CASAT participants was moved from Taconic ASACTC to Albion Correctional Facility.
-The program capacity at Albion ASACTC increased from 40 beds to 60 beds in August 2018. - On July 1, 2018, there were 304 Phase I participants, one more than on July 1, 2017. - Meanwhile, the number of court-mandated, temporary release ineligible participants has decreased.
-On June 25, 2010, 317 (or 52%) of total Phase I participants were temporary release ineligible compared with 26 (or 9%) of the total Phase I population on July 1, 2018 (see Table 1.2).
+The program capacity at Albion ASACTC increased from 40 beds to 60 beds in August 2018. - On July 1, 2020, there were 429 Phase I participants, 73 less than the 502 on July 1, 2019.
+This was a decrease of 15% in Phase I participants. - Meanwhile, the number of court-mandated and temporary release ineligible participants has decreased significantly over the past decade.
+On June 25, 2010, 317 (or 52%) of total Phase I participants were court mandated and temporary release ineligible compared with 11 (or 3%) of the total Phase I population on July 1, 2020.
+This continues the downward trend compared to the previous year when 5% of the participants were court-mandated and temporary release ineligible.
+Subsequently, a greater number of participants who complete Phase I are eligible to participate in Phase II, which requires temporary release. (see Table 1.2).

-Table 1.1

-CASAT Phase I Participants Snapshots as of June 30

-In Annual CASAT Legislative Reports

-By Report Year: 1998 to 2018
+Table 1.1CASAT Phase I Participants Snapshots as of June 30In Annual CASAT Legislative ReportsBy Report Year: 2000 to 2020